Official inspection of ships

 Official inspection of grain or screenings discharged to ships, and issuance of certificate.

-- When grain being loaded is other than grade ordered, the Canadian Grain Commission will inform the elevator staff by form IW-7.
+- When grain being loaded is other than grade ordered, the Canadian Grain Commission will inform the elevator staff by Cargo Non-Conformance form within one hour of the sample being processed.

-- Applicable documents for final outward inspection will be issued within two business days after all of the following has been met:
+- One initial certificate final will be issued to the client within two business days of

 - The target for achieving this standard is set at 90%.